paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 ## Session Change

 1. If the current session is not greater than `config.dispute_period + 1`, nothing to do here.
 1. Set `pruning_target = current_session - config.dispute_period - 1`.
 We add the extra `1` because we want to keep things for `config.dispute_period` _full_ sessions.
-The stuff at the end of the most recent session has been around for ~0 sessions, not ~1.
+   The stuff at the end of the most recent session has been around for a little over 0 sessions, not a little over 1.
 1. If `LastPrunedSession` is `None`, then set `LastPrunedSession` to `Some(pruning_target)` and return.
 1. Otherwise, clear out all disputes, included candidates, and `SpamSlots` entries in the range `last_pruned..=pruning_target` and set `LastPrunedSession` to `Some(pruning_target)`.